 For past research, please visit this page.

-I am currently engaged in four major research projects:
+I am currently engaged in five major research projects:

 Expertise, Labour and Mobility in Nepal’s Post-Conflict, Post-Disaster Reconstruction: Construction, Law and Finance as Sites of Social Transformation is funded by a three-year Social Science and Humanities Council (SSHRC) Partnership Development Grant that began in mid-2017.
 The grant focuses on assembling an international network of scholars, academic institutions, and non-profit organizations that are currently engaged with Nepal’s reconstruction after its devastating 2015 earthquakes, and build research capacity in Canada and Nepal in order to investigate and improve post-disaster reconstruction in mountainous regions, especially in contexts of ongoing political transformation.

 Restructuring Life: Citizenship, Territory, and Religiosity in Nepal’s State of Transformation

 Funded by the Wenner-Gren Foundation and a UBC Hampton Faculty Fellowship from 2014-2017, this project is an ethnography of post-conflict state restructuring that seeks to understand how Nepali citizens experienced the process of state transformation from the 2006 Comprehensive Peace Agreement that ended the decade-long civil conflict between Maoist and state forces until the 2015 constitutional promulgation.
 It also includes an exploration of trans-Himalayan citizenship across the historical and contemporary borders of Nepal, India, and Tibetan areas of China.
 I am currently completing in the analysis and writing phase of this project.

 Infrastructures of Democracy: State-Building as Everyday Practice in Nepal’s Agrarian Districts